logo

 8. Personalized SharePoint forms

 If your business process requires multiple steps and many people are involved, creating additional forms will simplify data handling.
-Create personalized SharePoint forms and configure routing based on Azure AD or SharePoint groups, display different forms depending on the item field value, create forms in multiple languages, and more with form sets.
+Create personalized SharePoint forms and configure routing based on Microsoft Entra ID or SharePoint groups, display different forms depending on the item field value, create forms in multiple languages, and more with form sets.
 In Plumsail Forms for SharePoint, you can create as many form sets as you need and customize routing based on one or more conditions.

 9. Related lists and libraries